codezilla2018/top50/README.md

-# top50
+### Selected top 50 users for round 2 of CodeZilla 2018

-Selected top 50 users for round 2 of CodeZilla 2018
+Selection is done with [githubuserrank](https://github.com/mozillauwu/githubuserrank)

 - OshanIvantha - 874
 - chashikajw - 657